 This course utilizes a nursing framework to plan care for the clients with altered health states throughout the life cycle.
 Nutritional and pharmacological aspects of care will be included.
 Methods of evaluating care based on expected outcomes will be emphasized.
+A course fee will apply.
 (Prerequisite: ADN 170 or ADN 200 and CHEM 104 or CHEM 111)

-ADN 263 S Nursing Concepts II 2 Credits
+ADN 263 S Nursing Concepts II (2-0) 2 Credits